Azure/PSRule.Rules.Azure/docs/en/rules/resource.md

 Name | Synopsis | Severity
 ---- | -------- | --------
+[Azure.AKS.AuditLogs](Azure.AKS.AuditLogs.md) | AKS clusters should collect security-based audit logs to assess and monitor the compliance status of workloads. | Important
 [Azure.AKS.AuthorizedIPs](Azure.AKS.AuthorizedIPs.md) | Restrict access to API server endpoints to authorized IP addresses. | Important
 [Azure.AKS.AutoScaling](Azure.AKS.AutoScaling.md) | Use Autoscaling to ensure AKS clusters deployed with virtual machine scale sets are running efficiently with the right number of nodes for the workloads present. | Important
 [Azure.AKS.AutoUpgrade](Azure.AKS.AutoUpgrade.md) | Configure AKS to automatically upgrade to newer supported AKS versions as they are made available. | Important